rfeinberg3/ecomAssistant/DataScraper/README.md

 ## Future Work

-### Notes for future endeavours
+- Finding the length in of time an item was listed for before it was sold would a fantastic statistic to have.
+This would allow for a profound recognition of what items are selling well.
+    - This would only matter for production key calls, as sandbox listing dates most likely hardly mean anything.
+    -  This would likely involve using a Sell API or Analytics API call.
 - For production keysets API usage ratings must be obeyed.
-Future development should go into caching and retry mechanisms to handle rate limit exceedances gracefully.
-See `SEE URL` for more details.
+Production development will need caching and retry mechanisms to handle rate limit exceedances gracefully.
 - This is SLOW.
-Look into threading requests or generally implementing multiprocessing techniques.
+Look into threading requests or implementing multiprocessing techniques.